Top School District Choices For California Families

 Strategic Intel I’m Tracking: Waxahachie is for California families who are DONE with the rat race.
 You want good schools (not elite, but good), genuine community, historic charm, and to actually build wealth.
 Your kids will get a solid education.
 You’ll be mortgage-free or close to it.
 And you’ll have capital to invest in their future instead of burning it on housing.

-South #3 Red Oak
+Red Oak ISD

 Your California Advantage: $320K buys you 3,000+ sq ft, you pocket $600K-$800K+ from California equity for investments/college/lakehouse/financial freedom.

-Rating: 7/10 – solid growing district
+Red Oak ISD Rating: 7/10 – solid growing district

 Academic Performance: Good schools, growing community, improving infrastructure